dojot/docs/source/iotagent-architecture.rst

       ]
     }

-After the bootstrap, it's necessary to subscribed to receive new creates and deletes from tenants using the kafka topic ``dojot-management.dojot.tenancy``.
+After the bootstrap, it's necessary to subscribe to receive tenant events using the Kafka topic ``dojot-management.dojot.tenancy``.

-The kafka topic ``dojot-management.dojot.tenancy`` will be used to receive tenant lifecycle events.
+The Kafka topic ``dojot-management.dojot.tenancy`` will be used to receive tenant lifecycle events.
 Whenever a new tenant is created or delete, the following message will be published: